Hanging Baskets and why you are better off without them.

 Now you’ve probably guessed, we’re not great fans of hanging baskets and there are several good reasons why we’re not.

-Our mantra is to make gardening easier and hanging baskets most definitely do not.
+Our mantra is to make gardening easier and hanging baskets don’t!

 Why?
 Well how many of you can identify with these issues…

-- The compost dries out so quickly you can’t keep up with the watering requirement.
+- The compost dries out so quickly you can’t keep up with the watering.